 First released: October 2014

-The Fitbit website refers to the Fitbit Surge as the ‘ultimate fitness superwatch’.
+The Fitbit website refers to the Surge as the ‘ultimate fitness superwatch’.
 This device is the most powerful Fitbit with GPS tracking, real time workout statistics and a heart rate monitor.
 But its stepped up specs and touchscreen LCD make it bigger in size and price.
-Plus, it is now in competition with more serious running watches such as Polar and Garmin.
+Plus, it is now in competition with more serious running watches from Polar and Garmin.

 The device records all the usual statistics that you would expect, such as: steps taken, distance travelled, calories burned, stairs climbed, active minutes, caller ID and sleep.
-However, the Surge goes a step further than other Fitbits by including GPS mapping, a completely new sensor to the Fitbit family.
+However, the Surge goes a step further than other Fitbits by including GPS mapping.
 The Surge’s satelite tracking works without your phone, a feature that is not currently available in the Apple Watch.

 The Surge marks Fitbit’s first foray into serious running watch territory.
 While it is not the fastest or most accurate GPS in the world, it does get the job done.
 Also, the real-time heart rate monitoring gives reasonably accurate results and the automatic sleep function is a plus.
 On the negative side, the Surge is not perhaps as accurate as the top-tier fitness sports watches, and the display is not really attractive for a night out or for use in the workplace.

 The Blaze looks a lot like the Apple Watch, but puts fitness first.
 It is Fitbit’s first wearable with a color touch screen, which pops out so you can swap bands.